Health

 FAQ: Frequently Asked Questions

-Mounjaro is a combination of a GLP-1 analog with a glucose-dependent insulinotropic polypeptide (GIP) together known as Tirzepatide and it too is a once-weekly injection.
+Mounjaro & Zepbound is a combination of a GLP-1 analog with a glucose-dependent insulinotropic polypeptide (GIP) together known as Tirzepatide and it too is a once-weekly injection.
 It has the same mechanism of action as semaglutide and perhaps as a consequence of its GIP component, it tends to be slightly more effective on average for weight loss.
-In Canada Tirzepatide is currently only approved for use in the treatment of type 2 diabetes, however in the US it has also received approval for the treatment of obesity.
+In Canada Tirzepatide is currently only approved for use in the treatment of type 2 diabetes under the Mounjaro name, however in the US it has also received approval for the treatment of obesity under the name Zepbound.

 Both Ozempic and Mounjaro (also marketed as Wegovy and Zepbound), lead people to very significant weight losses.
 Both drugs are dose dependent drugs meaning that higher dosages lead to greater effects.
 Outcome data from clinical trials see Mounjaro leading to a slightly larger average weight loss than Ozempic.
 Our real-world experiences with both see the same, but again, the difference is minor.
 We also tend to hear that Tirzepatide is slightly better tolerated as far as gastrointestinal side effects go.